 American Express and Chase offer a variety of Marriott cards with stellar sign-up and welcome offers.
 The super premium Marriott Bonvoy Brilliant™ American Express® Card, for example, gives you the chance to Earn 75,000 Bonus Marriott Bonvoy Points after you use your new Card to make $3,000 in purchases within the first 3 months..
 That points stash should is enough to purchase up to five free nights in a Category 3 Italian hotel.
 Terms apply to American Express credit card offers.
 See americanexpress.com for more information.

-Meanwhile, the Marriott Bonvoy Boundless™ Credit Card — which charges a $95 annual fee — currently offers a sign-up bonus – Earn 75,000 Bonus Points after spending $3,000 on purchases in your first 3 months from account opening with the Marriott Bonvoy Boundless™ Credit Card!
+Meanwhile, the Marriott Bonvoy Boundless™ Credit Card — which charges a $95 annual fee — currently offers a sign-up bonus – For the first time, earn 5 Free Nights after spending $5,000 on purchases in your first 3 months from account opening with the Marriott Bonvoy Boundless™ Credit Card!
 With that many points in your Marriott account, you could book at least two free nights at a luxurious Category 6 Italian resort or fund a 10 to 20-day stay at a Category 1 hotel in a smaller town.

 |Marriott Bonvoy Brilliant™ American Express® Card*||Marriott Bonvoy Boundless™ Credit Card||Marriott Bonvoy Bold™ Credit Card||Marriott Bonvoy Business™ American Express® Card|

 |Regular purchase APR||15.74% to 24.74% variable||15.99% - 22.99% variable||15.99% - 22.99% variable||15.74% - 24.74% variable|